 People around the world have dealt with chronic illnesses and disabilities in their lives, some are even in the public eye.
 InvisiYouth Charity is so fortunate to have amazing people representing our nonprofit as InvisiYouth Celebrity Ambassadors, dedicated people who’ve experienced chronic illness or disability and are the ultimate examples of how they found ways to succeed at life on their own terms.

-Melissa Johns is best known for playing Imogen Pascoe in ITV’s Coronation Street and currently plays Miss Scott on the British detective drama on ITV and PBS, Grantchester.
+Melissa Johns is best known for playing series regular Miss Scott on the popular British detective drama on ITV and Masterpiece by PBS, Grantchester.

 Growing up in Herefordshire, England, Melissa moved in 2009 to London and attended East 15 Acting School, one of very few aspiring actors with a disability to be accepted into drama school.